deltagreen-foundryvtt/delta-green-foundry-vtt-system/CONTRIBUTING.md

 ---

 **Disclaimer:**
-This guide was made with the partial help of ChatGPT.
+This contribution guide was made with the partial help of ChatGPT, which assisted in the phrasing and formatting of some lines.